oxyflour/matlab-utils/readme.md

 ```matlab
 go(bar(foo(obj, 1, 2), 3))
 ```
-With this helper function, you may want to write
+With this helper function, you can simply write
 ```matlab
 chain(obj, {
 	foo {1, 2}